 With the underseat storage area and new engine, the final Elite 250 models (’89-’90) are the best ones to own, but they don’t have the same 80’s vintage look as the earlier generation.
 1983 to 1987 was the peak years of 80’s scooter popularity, so it’s quite hard to find good examples of the second generation Elite 250.

 The primary competition at the time was Yamaha’s Riva 180 / 200 scooter, which was offered from 1983 to 1991.
 The Elite 250 has a history of being the more reliable scooter, but there seems to be more examples out there of the large Riva’s.
 Top speed and milage is about the same, as the Riva’s were quite fast for their size.
 The other scooter to consider from this era was Honda’s Helix.
-The longer and lower design of that scooter meant it had more storage and was better suited for long days on the open road.
+The longer and lower design of that scooter meant it had more storage for long days on the open road.

 * Highway cruising speeds

 * High speed handling